guptashraddha2016/Face-Recognition/README.md

 # Explaination
  Using Face Recognition Algorithm detect the face and create a bounding box around the face.
  And comapre both the images.
- If both the images are same then it will print True otherwise it will print False and also print the distance between the to faces on the test image.
+ If both the images are same then it will print True otherwise it will print False and also print the distance between the to faces on the test image .